oskarvh/ComSciCalculator/README.md

 input data and try to calculate the results.
 That requires some other parser though, which will be tricky to build in C (it's more or less what I'm already doing).
 The 'eval' function in python was perfect for this.

+**March 29**
+I have re-written the solveExpression function, the first implementation just became too full of edge cases.
+So I wrote one that has almost the same amount of edge cases XD.
+But it was easier to re-write it into a stable state than to fix the old one.
+There is a lot of pointer magic in there, which makes it hard to debug.

+That being said, the test cases are now passing, and I have added negative tests as well.
+There is still a lot of work to be done though, but I'm hoping that the solver is more or less complete.

+I'll have to clean up my test parameters in a way that excercises every edge case though, so that requires some thought.
+A part of me just want to write up a random expression generator, which could be good to have just for mass testing, but I think that the best way to get somewhat of a good test coverage is to just sit down and go through the code, and collect all of the edge cases.
+There might be a tool for this, but I have not found a nice open source one.